Front Office Roster

 President and CEO, Atlanta Braves

-In his 17th season with the Atlanta Braves, president and chief executive officer Derek Schiller manages all busiĀness functions of the front office.
-Schiller oversees all business departments such as corporate partnerships, ticket sales, broadcastĀing, licensing and merchandising, and concessions; service-driven departments including client services, guest services, ticketing, special events, alumni relaĀtions, ballpark tours, baseball and corporate commuĀnications, community relations, and all other ballpark operations departments.
-As part of his role, Schiller sets the strategic vision for the Atlanta Braves business, guides the Braves brand, champions innovation across all areas of the business and manages the wide array of Braves talented employees.
+In his 20th season with the Atlanta Braves, President and Chief Executive Officer Derek Schiller manages all business and ballpark functions of the team.
+Schiller oversees revenue-driven areas including corporate partnerships, ticket sales, broadcasting, licensing, special events, retail merchandise, and concessions, plus all service-driven departments including client services, guest services, ticket operations, alumni relations, communications, community relations, marketing, people capital, and ballpark operations.
+As part of his role, Schiller sets the strategic vision for the Atlanta Braves, guides the Braves brand, champions innovation across all areas of the business, and manages the wide array of talented Braves employees.

 Outside of the ballpark, Schiller and the executive team have guided the philosophy behind The Battery Atlanta to ensure a seamless integration with Truist Park, in both an aesthetic and strategic capacity.
-This new approach to adding a massive real estate develĀopment as part of a new ballpark has been recognized around the world.
-Schiller’s focus on design strategy as well as pursuing and cultivating relationships with tenants who align with the Braves’ and The Battery Atlanta’s mission has led to a robust landscape of tenants, including Comcast, Omni Hotels and Resorts, Live Nation’s Coca-Cola Roxy Theatre, and a multitude of restaurant and retail tenants.
+This new approach to adding a massive real estate development as part of a new ballpark has been recognized around the world.